guusj/books/Warbreaker_BrandonSanderson.md

 It had been a while since he’d come to visit her.
 In fact . . . _The last time I was here was the night before Calmseer gave up her Breath_, he realized. _That evening, years ago, when we shared what would be her last meal._
 He’d never come back.
 What would have been the point?
 They’d only gotten together in the first place because of Calmseer.
 On most of those occasions, Allmother had been quite vocal about what she thought of Lightsong.
 At least she was honest.
 That was more than he could say for himself.
 She didn’t acknowledge him as he entered.
 She continued to sit, a little stooped over, listening to the man presenting his petition.
-He was middleaged and stood awkwardly, leaning on a walking staff.
+He was middle-aged and stood awkwardly, leaning on a walking staff.
 “. . . my children are starving now,” he said.
 “I cannot afford the food.
 I figured if my leg worked, I could go back to the docks.”
 He looked down.
 “Your faith is commendable,” Allmother said.
 “Tell me, how did you lose the use of your leg?”
 “A fishing accident, Your Grace,” the man said.
 “I came down from the highlands a few years back, when early frosts took my crops.
 I took a job on one of the stormrunners—the ships who go out during the spring tempests, catching fish when others remain in the harbor.
 The accident crushed a barrel against me leg.
 Nobody will take me on to work the boats, not with a lame leg.”